 Of the total participants, 78 completed the study.
 At week 12, there was global improvement observed according to the CGI-I scale with OV101 daily vs placebo (P =.0006).
 Post-hoc analysis demonstrated improvement in motor function and overall sleep, including sleep onset latency.
 Those participants who demonstrated clinically meaningful improvements on the CGI-I (≤2), also showed improvements in challenging behavior, anxiety, and communication.
 Adverse events were mild between all groups.

 Investigators concluded that “STARS is the first trial to demonstrate clinical benefit of OV101 in patients with AS, with improvements observed in sleep, motor, and behavior.
 These data suggest that CGI-I may be particularly well suited for assessing clinical improvements in a highly heterogeneous disorder like AS and may serve as a primary endpoint in future clinical trials.”
-In addition, the CGI-I scale is a good tool to assess self-control and measure symptom improvement across multiple domains.
+In addition, the CGI-I scale is a good tool to measure symptom improvement across multiple domains.

 For more coverage of AAN 2019, click here.